 - List segmentation.
 Similarly, each email campaign must adhere to list segmentation.
-Different audience and customer segments will require different approaches, including personalisation, outreach frequency, and more.
-Here, such software as Customer Relationship Management (CRM) can also inform product recommendations.
+Different audiences and customer segments will require different approaches, including personalisation, outreach frequency, and more.
+Here, Customer Relationship Management (CRM) software can also inform product recommendations.

 - Personalisation.
 On that subject, the truism that emails require deep personalisation undeniably deserves your attention.
 With over 215 million emails sent each day, the average email user won’t find the time or will to engage with generic, bland emails that don’t concern them.

 - Deliverability.
-That is, of course, assuming your emails make it through their spam filters at all.
+That is, of course, assuming your emails make it through their spam filters.
 In this regard, examine your “spam words” like “free” and “buy now” – regular candidates for CTAs, but unfit for titles.
 When in doubt, you may consult spam filter tests to ensure deliverability.

 - Follow-up.
-Still, assuming deliverability and initial interaction, most recipients will not immediately convert.
+Still, most recipients will not immediately convert, assuming deliverability and initial interaction.
 That’s why robust list segmentation and analytics should fuel follow-up emails, from cart abandonment reminders to cross-sale offers.

 The design aspect

 These aside, however, the effectiveness of an email campaign ultimately hinges on outgoing emails themselves.
 That’s why best practices for email marketing design will invariably focus on the following trio of qualities: